ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 - The **host** is where the client runs (for example: a server, container, or edge device).
 - The **client** is the system, application, or workload that needs to be protected.
 It must have the correct permissions to do its job.
 - The **server** is the authorization server.
 It checks requests and returns decisions.
-- The **Transaction Token Service** follows the [OAuth Transaction Token specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-transaction-tokens/).
+- The **transaction token service** follows the [OAuth Transaction Token specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-transaction-tokens/).
 It gives the client the tokens needed to make authorization decisions.

 In this setup: